 Sending a video through email to your newsletter subscribers

-Attaching a video to your email newsletter makes it a lot more engaging and memorable.
+Attaching a video to your email newsletter makes it more engaging and memorable.

 You can embed a video or make a thumbnail/image/GIF of a video inside an email and add a link redirecting to an external site, perhaps your landing page, YouTube, or some other medium where they can watch your full video.

-Here’s a step-by-step process to send a video through email to your subscribers:
+Here’s a step-by-step process of how to send videos through email to your subscribers:

 1. Upload the video on YouTube (or any other channel you prefer)

-Host the video on a video hosting platform before sending it to your subscribers via email.
-There are a number of channels through which you can share your videos, but for the purpose of this guide, we’ll show you how to host your videos on YouTube and then email them to your subscribers.
+Host the file on a video hosting platform before sending it to your subscribers via email.
+There are several channels through which you can share your videos, but for the purpose of this guide, we’ll show you how to host your videos on YouTube and then email them to your subscribers.

-Go to YouTube, click “Upload video” at the top-right corner of the page.
-This takes you to the upload page.
+Go to YouTube, and click “Upload video” at the top-right corner of the page.

-Next, choose the file you want to upload and click on “SELECT FILE” to upload.
+Next, choose the video file you want to upload and click on “SELECT FILE” to upload.

 You’ll be able to view the upload progress on a status bar on the screen.
 Once the video is uploaded, add descriptions and tags to your video.